-- The Nationwide Readmissions Database (NRD) is a database of all-payer hospital inpatient stays that can be used to examine national estimates of readmissions.
+- The Nationwide Readmissions Database (NRD) is a database of all-payer hospital inpatient stays that can be used to generate national estimates of readmissions.
 Outcomes of interest include national readmission rates, reasons for returning to the hospital for care, and the hospital costs for discharges with and without readmissions. - The NRD addresses a large gap in health care data-the lack of nationally representative information on hospital readmissions for all types of payers and the uninsured.
 The NRD is designed to be flexible to various types of analyses of readmissions.
-Criteria to determine the relationship between multiple hospital admissions for an individual patient in a calendar year is left to the analyst using the NRD. - The NRD is drawn from HCUP State Inpatient Databases (SID) containing verified patient linkage numbers that can be used to track a person across hospitals within a State, while adhering to strict privacy guidelines.
-Unweighted, the NRD contains data from approximately 14 million discharges each year.
-Weighted, it estimates roughly 36 million discharges in the United States. - There are 21 HCUP Partner States that contributed to the 2013 NRD: Arkansas, California, Florida, Georgia, Hawaii, Iowa, Louisiana, Massachusetts, Missouri, Nebraska, New Mexico, Nevada, New York, South Carolina, South Dakota, Tennessee, Utah, Virginia, Vermont, Washington, and Wisconsin.
-These States are geographically dispersed and account for 49.3 percent of the total U.S. resident population and 49.1 percent of all U.S. hospitalizations. - The NRD is a publicly available database that can be purchased through the HCUP Central Distributor.
-The NRD is available only for data year 2013. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.
+Criteria to determine the relationship between multiple hospital admissions for an individual patient in a calendar year are left to the analyst using the NRD. - The NRD is drawn from HCUP State Inpatient Databases (SID) containing verified patient linkage numbers that can be used to track a person across hospitals within a State, while adhering to strict privacy guidelines.
+Unweighted, the NRD contains data from approximately 15 million discharges each year.
+Weighted, it estimates roughly 35 million discharges in the United States. - There are 22 HCUP Partner States that contributed to the 2014 NRD: Arkansas, California, Florida, Georgia, Hawaii, Iowa, Louisiana, Maryland, Massachusetts, Missouri, Nebraska, New Mexico, Nevada, New York, South Carolina, South Dakota, Tennessee, Utah, Virginia, Vermont, Washington, and Wisconsin.
+These States are geographically dispersed and account for 51.2 percent of the total U.S. resident population and 49.3 percent of all U.S. hospitalizations. - The NRD is a publicly available database that can be purchased through the HCUP Central Distributor.
+The NRD is available for data years 2010-2014. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.